Interview

 What does your art mean to you?

 “My art is essentially an extension of myself.
-Sometimes it’s overwhelming; other times, it brings an overwhelming clarity and resolve.
-It’s the most powerful tool I have in my toolbox.
-Selfishly, I use it to dive deep within myself — beyond what I could reach in any conversation.
-It’s funny how something can feel so deeply personal, yet at times so far detached.
-I guess that’s the magic.
-I don’t think I’ve ever wanted to understand how art has made me feel.
-I haven’t searched for those answers.
-I don’t think they’re needed to appreciate the outcome.
+Sometimes it feels overwhelming, while other times it brings an overwhelming clarity and resolve.
+It’s the most powerful tool in my toolbox.
+Selfishly, I use it to delve deep within myself, beyond what I could reach in any conversation.
+It’s funny how something can feel so deeply personal yet, at times, so far detached.
+I suppose that’s the magic.
+I don’t think I’ve ever wanted to understand the reasons behind how art has made me feel.
+I haven’t sought those answers, and I don’t believe they’re necessary to appreciate the outcome.
 Art represents all of us as humans.
-For the love of art — it can be so godly awful, and it can be so amazing.
-That’s the beauty of it.
-I think in a way art saved my life from a lot of suffering.
-I’d love to live in a world where everyone could set aside as little as ten minutes a day to create — I think we’d all be far better off.”
+Its beauty lies in its ability to be both awful and divine.
+Art saved my life from a lot of suffering.
+I would love to live in a world where everyone could set aside even just ten minutes a day to create.
+I truly believe we would all be far better off.”

 What’s your favourite artwork and why?

 “The first thing that comes to mind is A Quadrangular Yard by Wu Guanzhong.
 I remember being in the museum in Hong Kong — all of his work was mind-blowing.
-I’d never felt such a connection to another artist’s work.
-I visited Hong Kong in March earlier this year, definitely seeking some kind of answers.
-I was more than lost and hoping a trip away would help me reset and get back to creating.
-I remember stepping into the Wu Guanzhong: Black, White, Gray exhibition at the HKMOA — it was exactly what I needed.
-I walked around completely mesmerised.
-I’ve always felt a strong connection to China — ever since I visited as a child — the art, traditions, and culture have always stayed with me.
-It was amazing — Hong Kong felt special.
-His takes on the landscapes of mainland China were incredible.
-They gave me this conviction to embrace the world of ink in a freer way.
+I’d never felt such a connection to another artist’s work before.
+When I visited Hong Kong earlier this year, I was searching for answers.
+Feeling lost and hoping a trip away would help me reset and get back to creating, I stumbled upon the Wu Guanzhong: Between Black & White exhibition at the HKMOA.
+It was exactly what I needed – I was completely mesmerised as I walked around.
+I’ve always felt a strong connection to China ever since I visited as a child.
+The art, traditions, and culture have stayed with me.
+Hong Kong felt special, and his takes on the landscapes of mainland China were incredible.
+They gave me a conviction to embrace the world of ink in a freer way.
 I was open and searching for answers, and that exhibition definitely delivered.”

 Have you had any noteworthy exhibitions you'd like to share?

-“I haven’t shown much of my work in a traditional exhibition setting yet — most of what I’ve shared so far has lived online through my website and personal projects.
-I’ve always wanted to build meaning before stepping into a gallery space.
+“I haven’t exhibited much of my work in traditional settings yet.
+Most of my work has been shared online through my website and personal projects.
+I’ve always wanted to find meaning before stepping into a gallery space.
 One of the most meaningful moments for me was publishing Old Skin as part of my Masks series on my website.
-It felt like an exhibition in itself — an act of honesty.
-Seeing how people connected with it reminded me how powerful vulnerability can be when it’s shared through art.
-I’d love to create exhibitions that blur the line between a gallery and a personal experience — where people can walk into something living and become part of it.
-Not just looking at work on a wall, but contributing to the piece itself.
+It felt like an exhibition in itself, an act of honesty.
+Seeing how people connected with it reminded me of the power of vulnerability when shared through art.
+I’d love to create exhibitions that blur the line between a gallery and a personal experience.
+I want people to walk into something living and become part of it, not just looking at work on a wall.
 That’s what I’m working towards now.”

 Website: grinskey.com